andis-spr/fzf-bookmarks/README.md

 ## Incentive

-I wanted a platform agnostic bookmarks text storage & serch interface and nothing more, as I've had become tired with big clunky GUIs and non-portable storage formats of web browsers.
-Standing on the shoulders of `lua`, `fzf` and *nix text editing utilities (`sed`, `cat`, `awk`), the `fzf-bookmarks` came into being.
+I wanted a platform agnostic bookmarks management interface, as I've had become tired with clunky GUIs and non-portable storage formats of popular web browsers.
+On the shoulders of `lua`, `fzf` & *nix text editing utilities, fzf-bookmarks came into being.

 ## "Save-a-bookmark"